GregoryAshton/OzGravInferenceWorkshop/README.md

 1330 | Neutron stars: the future
 1345 | Neutron stars: open discussion
 1415 | Coffee
-1445 | Transient multimessenger astronomy: now
+1445 | Pulsar timing: now
-1515 | Transient multimessenger astronomy: the future 1530 | Transient multimessenger astronomy: open discussion 1600 | Coffee
+1515 | Pulsar timing: the future
+1530 | Pulsar timing: open discussion
+1600 | Coffee
 1630 | Ideas sparkler session

+Note - the "Transient multimessenger astronomy" and "Pulsar timing" sessins have been switched in order to allow colleagues at a conference in South Africa to join remotely for the pulsar timing session.

 ### Wednesday: Inference workshop